-Her sister Berenice IV was able to reach the throne after the exile of her father to Rome in 58 B.C. but her sister was killed after Ptolemy XII reached Egypt.
+Her sister Berenice IV was able to reach the throne after the exile of her father to Rome in 58 B.C.
+But her sister was killed after Ptolemy XII reached Egypt.
 When Ptolemy XII died in 51 B.C, Cleopatra was able to reach the throne with her brother Ptolemy XIII.
-A sudden falling out between them led to a civil war.
+A sudden fall out between them led to a civil war.
 Ptolemy XIII killed Pompey, the Roman statesman, and Caesar occupied Alexandria in pursuit of Pompey.
 Then Caesar tried to reconcile Cleopatra with Ptolemy III.
 Eventually, Ptolemy XIII died in the Battle of the Nile in 47 B.C.
 Cleopatra and her younger brother Ptolemy XIV became the rulers of Egypt.

 Caesar and Cleopatra

 Queen Cleopatra got a son called Caesarion “Ptolemy XV” from a relationship with Caesar.
 She traveled to Rome in 46 B.C and stayed in the villa of Caesar.
 Caesar was killed in 44 B.C and Cleopatra wanted Caersarion to be his heir but his grandnephew Octavian was the one who took the leadership so Cleopatra had Ptolemy XIV killed and elevated her son Caesarion as a co-ruler.
 Cleopatra had identified herself with the goddess Isis, the sister-wife of Osiris, which was an Egyptian tradition to associate royalty with divinity to strengthen the position of kings and queens.

 Queen Cleopatra and Her Memorable Love Story with Antony